-14.2.1 Cleaning the device surface
+Cleaning the device surface

-- 1. Close all device openings. - 2.
-Clean the device surface with clean and oil-free compressed air. - 3.
+- 1. After a measurement let the device cool down for an adequate period of time. - 2.
+First clean the device surface with clean and oil-free compressed air. - 3.
+Close all device openings. - 4.
 For further cleaning, use a mixture of distilled water and isopropanol in a ratio of approx. 5:1.
-Use lint-free cleaning cloths that do not cause scratches. - 4.
+Use lint-free cleaning cloths that do not cause scratches. - 5.
 If these steps are not sufficient, please contact PRIMES or your PRIMES distributor.